dbos-inc/dbos-docs/docs/python/examples/cron-starter.md

 ---
 import InstallNode from '/docs/partials/_install_node.mdx';

+Let's say you want to run some code **on a schedule**.
+For example, you want to:

+- Record a stock's price once a minute.
+- Migrate some data from one database to another once an hour.
+- Send emails to inactive users once a week.

+This kind of code isn't easy to manage because the server running it has to always be "on"&mdash;you can't just run it on your laptop.

+In this tutorial, we'll show you how to use DBOS to **host scheduled jobs on the cloud** so you don't have to worry about maintaining them.
-In this tutorial, you'll learn how to build a scheduled (cron) job in Python and deploy it to the cloud in just **6 lines of code**.
+You'll learn how to write a scheduled (cron) job in **just 6 lines of Python code** and deploy it to the cloud with **just a single command**.

 ### Preparation